v3nooonn/gheels/README.md

 might be included.

-And forgiving my laze, none entrance include, only the content and their dependencies of the tools themselves.
+And forgiving my laze, none entrance included, only the content and their dependencies of the tools themselves.